Biohla20/LITA_Class_Documentation/README.md

 ...

 There are various syntaxes that can be used in Github, for instance;
-2 stars in front, your character in between and two stars at the end is BOLD syntax 1 start, your character and one star at the end is the ITALICS syntax
+2 stars in front, your character in between and two stars at the end is BOLD syntax, 1 star in front, your character and one star at the end is the ITALICS syntax

 ### How to upload or attach a document or visuals